 Yes.
 If you live outside the parish boundary of Great Barlow (Click here for details - zoom out to see full parish boundary), please let your local vicar know that your child will be baptised at Great Barlow.
 We hope that you will consider St Lawrence as your parish church.

-The Vicar of Barlow has many commitments on a Sunday, so you’ll have to see what he can manage.
+The Vicar of Barlow has many commitments on a Sunday, so you’ll have to see what she can manage.
 Most baptisms take place during the 11 am Sunday Mass, and that is ideal.
 Alternatively, baptisms can occasionally be at other times.
 To discuss the options more fully, contact the Vicar (see below) before you book a party venue

-He will discuss possible dates , invite you to a Sunday Service and meet members of the Church Family, take your particulars, and try to answer your questions.
+Please contact Maggie, Baptism Coordinator (email) .She will discuss possible dates, invite you to a Sunday Service, help you with the paperwork and try to answer your questions..

 There's a C of E website here which may give you further help and advice.